cmillion/gPhoton/docs/UserGuide.md

 7. **NaN values in `_mcatbgsub` columns.** This indicates that there were no simultaneous (in time) detections of any source near (<0.1 degrees) your query position.
 Rather than try to make something up, we just pass NaN.
 You should confirm with gMap that there is, in fact, a source at this location and then use the annulus background method.
 8. **UNIX time does not handle leap seconds correctly.
 Does GALEX time?**
 No, it does not.
 If you require this level of precision, you'll need to apply a correction.
+9. **Does gPhoton correct for barycentric time?**
+Not at present.
+This is a planned feature with no firm date for implementation.
-9. **How do I check if my FUV data is possibly affected by the large multi-modality / offset that afflicts calibration mode (CAI) data with AIS legs 1-3?**
+10. **How do I check if my FUV data is possibly affected by the large multi-modality / offset that afflicts calibration mode (CAI) data with AIS legs 1-3?**
 Where _t_ is a GALEX timestamp, run the following function, which will return `True` if these conditions are met:

         from gPhoton import gQuery